Kapiainen/Lauhdutin/Readme.md

   - `true` = Show installed games.
   - `false` = Show games that are not installed (only Steam games are supported at the moment).
-  - `all` = All games are shown regardless of whether or not they are installed or not.

 - `hidden:<argument>`